📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sectors Healthcare

 Description With regard to the postdoc of JF: The potential impact of this work is the improvement of inference for materials.
-In particular, the data selection enables the maximisation of useful information gain from experimental work, leading to better understanding of materials and their properties.
+In particular, the data selection enables the maximisation of useful information gained from experimental work, leading to better understanding of materials and their properties.
 The impact is limited at this stage as the work has not been published, but we foresee that these methods have the potential to be applied to a large number of applications in inverse problems for materials and beyond.

 First Year Of Impact 2023